shahatajbegum/scoringProject/README.md

 * preprocessing :it conatins the preprocessing part
 * modelselection : it conatins Modelselection, MLFLOW, UNITTEST
 * datadrift : it contains Datadrift part
+* unittest : it conatins unittest in pycharm environement